This chapter deals extensively with how to build a good relationship with clients.

 Well, for a personal trainer interacting with their clients, you always want to keep eye contact and to flash your pearly whites from time to time.

 When greeting, there is nothing wrong with shaking someone’s hand.

 It’s very similar to boundaries in other aspects of life.

-No one’s going to think you overstepping the mark when you greet them, look them in the eye, smile at them, or shake their hand.
+No one will think you are overstepping the mark when you greet them, look them in the eye, smile at them, or shake their hand.

 The “Maybe” zone

-The “Maybe zone” is a bit more complicated and in truth, it often depends on some factors.
+The “Maybe zone” is a bit more complicated, and it often depends on some factors.

 Perhaps the most important, however, is the relationship that you have established with each client.

 For example, you probably wouldn’t give a new client a high-five when they finish their first training session.